rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 ### <u><strong>Q: What are you most proud of having accomplished under the program so far?&nbsp;</strong></u>

-<u>A:</u>`gitoxide` can clone repositories typically 1.5x faster than what you can do with Git, which I consider to be a game-changer.
+<u>A:</u>&nbsp;&nbsp;`gitoxide` can clone repositories typically 1.5x faster than what you can do with Git, which I consider to be a game-changer.
 You can learn more about this exciting development [<u>here</u>](https://github.com/Byron/gitoxide/discussions/579).&nbsp;

 ### <u><strong>Q: What are your top areas of focus for the next phase of the program?&nbsp;</strong></u>

-<u>A:</u>Currently, I believe it’s massively important to finish the integration of `gitoxide` into cargo and completely remove the dependency to the git2 crate, which would complete the work done in this phase.
+<u>A:</u>*&nbsp; &nbsp;*Currently, I believe it’s massively important to finish the integration of `gitoxide` into cargo and completely remove the dependency to the git2 crate, which would complete the work done in this phase.

 ### <u><strong>Q: What has your experience as a Rust Foundation grantee been like so far?&nbsp;</strong></u>

-<u>A:</u>Even though I see the Rust Foundation as a stakeholder that is easily approachable, they are definitely as quiet as you allow them to be.
+<u>A:</u>***&nbsp; &nbsp;***Even though I see the Rust Foundation as a stakeholder that is easily approachable, they are definitely as quiet as you allow them to be.
 This is an advantage in my case because I’m pretty self-driven when it comes to reaching my goals.
 That said, I’d like to gain more insight into the experiences of other grantees as it would help build upon the community feeling – that’s why I’m excited for the Community Grants Spotlight series\!

 ### <u><strong>Q: Name one new thing about Rust that you&rsquo;ve learned from your work under the program.</strong></u>

-<u>A:</u>I finally picked up \`cargo-fuzz\` as a simple way to let a fuzzer find input that exercises all code-paths, even the ones I thought were impossible to encounter.
+<u>A:</u>***&nbsp; &nbsp;***I finally picked up \`cargo-fuzz\` as a simple way to let a fuzzer find input that exercises all code-paths, even the ones I thought were impossible to encounter.
 This typically adds another layer of quality to make Rust code even better.
 It’s worth noting that the fuzzer never finds exploitable input, just input that can be handled more gracefully.

 ### <u><strong>Q: What would you tell someone who is interested in applying for the Grants Program but is unsure about whether or not they &ldquo;should&rdquo;?&nbsp;</strong></u>

-<u>A:</u>From my perspective, most developers have a knack for analytical thinking.
+<u>A:</u>***&nbsp; &nbsp;***From my perspective, most developers have a knack for analytical thinking.
 If there’s any kind of fear you’re experiencing that’s preventing you from applying for a grant like this one, try to squash it with analysis and a focus on the greater benefit of what you’d like to accomplish.
 If you find yourself getting down on your own knowledge or doubting your worthiness of a grant to fund your work, remember that even those you put on a pedestal doubt themselves.
 You’re not in this alone.

 I’d also like to say that I think we as an industry need to do a better job of copping to our own fears and perceived weaknesses publicly.
 This would help the community almost as much as our open source contributions.&nbsp;

 ### <u><strong>Q: Any advice for the next round of applicants to our program?</strong></u>

-<u>A:</u>From my experience, the Rust Foundation makes sure to pick projects with a wide set of goals and your idea might be just right despite being off the beaten path.
+<u>A:</u>***&nbsp; &nbsp;***From my experience, the Rust Foundation makes sure to pick projects with a wide set of goals and your idea might be just right despite being off the beaten path.
 It won’t hurt to fill in the form and see where it takes you, knowing that the Rust Foundation will be supporting you along the way no matter the outcome.

 ### **<u>Q: If you had to pick one word (or maybe a few!) to describe your experience under the Community Grants Program, what would it be?</u>&nbsp;**

-<u>A:</u> **Transparent.
+<u>A:</u>**&nbsp; &nbsp;Transparent.
 Trusted.
 Trusting**.
 I do what I set out to do while receiving financial support.
 There is basically no overhead for me to be part of the Community Grants Program, and I can funnel all my energy towards my goals, which now are a part of the goals of the Rust Foundation, too.

 ### <u><strong>Q: What excites you most about Rust/the future of Rust?&nbsp;</strong></u>

-<u>A:</u> Rust is being adopted at such a rapid pace despite being barely more than a toddler in computer-language age.
+<u>A:</u>&nbsp; &nbsp;Rust is being adopted at such a rapid pace despite being barely more than a toddler in computer-language age.
 Rust redefines software quality and what’s possible with our hardware, breaking performance records ranging from multiple orders of magnitude performance increases to multiples of it.
 This makes it an absolute game-changer, as it puts this power into the hands of people that previously would not have been able to accomplish such feats with existing technology, like C and C++.

 ---